 Bill & Ted’s Excellent Adventure may not be the most cultured or complex comedy, but in terms of sheer entertainment value, this endearing and exciting escapade can’t be beat.
 Even in spite of its apparent inception as an improvisational sketch, the scattershot and silly story has maintained its magnetism over moviegoers for 30 years thanks to its commitment to creating characters who were both crazy and charming and its dedication to delivering a wealth of wackily witty wisecracks that manage to be both brainless and brilliant, simultaneously.
 At first glance, it may seem strange that such a foolish film served as the start to such a successful series, but under further examination, it’s evident that Bill & Ted’s Excellent Adventure was engineered to be enjoyed until the end of time.

-StudioCanal’s 4K restoration for cinemas and home entertainment of Bill & Ted’s Excellent Adventure has been released today, and it’s available to buy here.
+StudioCanal’s 4K restoration for cinemas and home entertainment of Bill & Ted’s Excellent Adventure was released on August 10, 2020.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam